-Steve, a history teacher at Research Triangle High School in Durham, NC, has more than two decades of teaching experience at some of the most prestigious high schools in the country.
+Steve teaches high school juniors at Research Triangle High School in Durham, NC, about US History.
+Steve has more than two decades of teaching experience at some of the most prestigious high schools in the country.
 By working and learning in the company of exceptional students and colleagues, Steve has gained a deep understanding of the learning possibilities in today’s 21st Century digital environment.

 Before working at RTHS, Steve served for four years as a history teacher at Cary Academy, a world-class school where all students and teachers are issued tablet computers.
 Before that, he was Lead Technology Teacher at The Potomac School, a private K-12 independent school just outside of Washington, DC.

 Steve has led high school students on service learning trips to rural Ethiopia and urban Kenya, where he helped students learn about life beyond the familiar borders of the US.
 Those trips made a powerful impression and considerably broadened his own world-view.
 Every time Steve takes a shower with warm water or has a meal, he’s reminded that a good percentage of the world can’t take those things for granted.

 A few summers ago, Steve taught a Constitutional Law seminar for Duke’s Talent Identification Program to gifted high school students from around the world.

 A double Duke graduate (Trinity, 1990; MAT in Social Studies, 1995), Steve is also a lawyer (Georgetown Law School, 2003; member of the bar in Maryland) who clerked for a year for a judge in Washington, D.C.
 After his clerkship, Steve was drawn back into the classroom and to his passion of teaching.

 Steve grew up in Newton, Massachusetts, attended Newton South High School, and later, in a suburban twist on Welcome Back Kotter, taught civics and U.S. History at his alma mater high school.